JasdeepN/MobileApp/README.md

 ### Created by Jasdeep Nijjar and Melvin Cheng

 ##Installation Instructions
-install like you would any other android application to use this app you must allow read/write access for storage (sd card) also must allow read access to contacts (to populate contact list) as well as access to internet resources.
+install like you would any other android application, to use this app you must allow read/write access for storage (sd card), and also must allow read access to contacts (to populate contact list), as well as access to internet resources.

 ##How to use